Sar-El: Eligibility

+Volunteers are employed for a few weeks in the IDF workshops – usually related jobs in maintenance and Logistics.
+Many volunteers come from the US organized by a US-based non-profit organization Volunteers for Israel.

+Sar-El accepts both Jewish and non-Jewish supporters of Israel from the age of 17 upwards.

+History

 The association was founded in spring 1983 by Yehuda Meir Indor and Cantors.
 Aharon Davidi, an Israeli general, was invited to be the first director of the organisation.
 Most of the volunteers arrived in Israel as part of the organization from the United States and from France.

-Volunteers are employed in a few weeks the IDF workshops – usually related jobs in maintenance and Logistics.
-Many volunteers come from the US organized by a US-based non-profit organization Volunteers for Israel.
+In 1988, the association was awarded the Speaker's Prize.

 Sar-El had 881 volunteers from the United States in 2015, although volunteers have come from over 60 countries.
-Sar-El accepts both Jewish and non-Jewish supporters of Israel from the age of 17 upwards.

-Goals

-Contribute to strengthening the continuity of the Jewish people.

-Creating a cultural exchange between Jewry in the Diaspora, and Israel.

-Partnership with the supporters of Israel around the world, in a spirit of mutual benefit.

-In 1988, the association was awarded the Speaker's Prize.